Roslin-Aquaculture/Axiom-SNParray-Variant-and-Sample-QC-and-visualisation/README.md

 # Generating genotype data from Axas

 Whilst the software provides standard parameters for sample and array QC, it is possible to extract genotypes from all individuals and filter them manually using [plink](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1950838/).
-For this, genotyping data must be exported in plink PED, without specifying thresholds to the sample and marker CR.
+For this, genotyping data must be exported in PLINK PED, without specifying thresholds to the sample and marker CR.
 This will generate two files: a ".map" and ".ped" which must be imported to the HPC for furhter analysis.

-# Screening for Sample CR in plink #
+# Screening for Sample CR in PLINK #

-Once the files have been imported to the HPC the sample CR can be explored using plink. first, to explore data missingess within individuals and markers, we'll run the command:
+Once the files have been imported to the HPC the sample CR can be explored using PLINK. first, to explore data missingess within individuals and markers, we'll run the command:

 ---